What is the difference between a Guardianship and Conservatorship?

-These terms are often confused.
-In Oregon, they are not the same thing.
+The terms Guardianship or Conservatorship are often confused and in the state of Oregon, they are not the same thing.

 - A guardianship covers authority over health care